CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

 ![AWS Minimum Viable Product Configuration](../diagrams/aws_minimum_viable_product.png)

+### 1.6 Slurm Compute Node Provisioning

-#### AWS ParallelCluster doesn't make job allocation or scaling decisions.
+AWS ParallelCluster doesn't make job allocation or scaling decisions.
 It simple tries to launch, terminate, and maintain resources according to Slurm’s instructions.

 Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many CPUs are on the compute node.